 Remember too, there are other ways to borrow money from a lending institution.
 For example, you may want to explore second mortgage installment loans.
-Although these plans also place an additional mortgage on your home, second mortgage money usually is loaned in a lump sum, rather than in a series of advances made available by writing checks on an account.
-Also, second mortgages usually have fixed interest rates and fixed payment amounts.
+Although these plans also place an additional mortgage on your real estate, second mortgage money usually is loaned in a lump sum, rather than in a series of advances made available by writing checks on an account.
+Also, second mortgages usually have fixed interest rates and fixed monthly payment amounts.

 You also may want to explore borrowing from credit lines that do not use your home as collateral.
 These are available with your credit cards or with unsecured credit lines that let you write checks as you need the money.
 In addition, you may want to ask about loans for specific items, such as cars or tuition.

 How Much Money Can You Borrow?

 Depending on your creditworthiness (your income, credit rating, etc.) and the amount of your outstanding debt, home equity lenders may let you borrow up to 85% of the appraised value of your home minus the amount you still owe on your first mortgage, also known as loan to value.
 Ask the lender about the repayment period of the home equity loan, whether there is a minimum withdrawal requirement when you open your account, and whether there are minimum or maximum withdrawal requirements after your account is opened.
 Inquire how you gain access to your credit line, with checks, credit cards, or both.

 Also, find out if your home equity plan sets a fixed draw period when you can make withdrawals from your account.
 Once the draw period expires, you may be able to renew your credit line.
 If you cannot, you will not be permitted to borrow additional funds.
 Also, in some plans, you may have to pay your full outstanding balance.
 In others, you may be able to repay the balance over a fixed time.

 Was this helpful?

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help